openpotato/opencodelist/website/docs/specification.md

 ### Dates and Times

-The formatting of dates and times in OpenCoLi, as specified by [JSON Schema](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times), is defined by [RFC 3339, Section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).
+The formatting of dates and times in OpenCodeList, as specified by [JSON Schema](https://json-schema.org/understanding-json-schema/reference/string.html#dates-and-times), is defined by [RFC 3339, Section 5.6](https://tools.ietf.org/html/rfc3339#section-5.6).

 Examples: